kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Low Support provides brief prompts that encourage independent thinking.

+Support Level may modify explanation, examples, scaffolding, and communication style.
+It may never modify instructional goals, instructional contracts, validation criteria, or progression decisions.

 Support Level changes the communication.

 It never changes the instructional objective.